LPCC Scope of Practice · California 2026

 If you are weighing the LPCC against the LMFT specifically because you want to work with couples and families, that comparison deserves its own read — see LMFT vs. LPCC in California for the full side-by-side.
 (And if social work is also on your shortlist, our LMFT vs. LCSW comparison covers that path too.)

-The structure makes more sense once you look at where each license comes from.
+The old rule made some sense given where each license comes from.
 LMFTs are licensed specifically to work with couples and families — relational and systemic work is a core part of the LMFT scope from the start.
-Their education and supervised hours are built around that.
-LPCCs, on the other hand, come from a clinical-counseling background — the training is centered on individual clinical counseling and the treatment of mental and emotional disorders.
+LPCCs, on the other hand, come from a clinical-counseling background centered on individual clinical counseling and the treatment of mental and emotional disorders.
+To bridge that gap, California originally required LPCCs to complete extra coursework and supervised experience before adding couples and families to their scope.

 For the full breakdown of how the two licenses differ on education, hours, scope, and day-to-day practice, see LMFT vs. LPCC in California.